Sandy Beaches Symposium: the world’s leading experts gather in Lecce

 BioDT represented a groundbreaking effort to redefine our predictive understanding of biodiversity dynamics.
 By leveraging advanced modelling, simulation, and prediction capabilities, BioDT aimed to provide critical infrastructure to drive long-term biodiversity research, facilitate science-driven policy, and enable rapid-response actions.

-LifeWatch ERIC at the conference that shape the future of Research Infrastructures
+LifeWatch ERIC at the conference that shapes the future of Research Infrastructures

 The conference “Research Infrastructures in a Changing Global, Environmental and Socio-economic Context,” organised as part of the Belgian Presidency of the European Council, is taking place today at the Royal Library of Belgium.
 This conference, running on 4 and 5 June, aims to highlight the crucial role of research infrastructures in addressing societal, global, and economic challenges.
 The Belgian presidency programme prioritises research and innovation to foster open strategic autonomy, enhance the valorisation of research outcomes, and reinforce the role of research in overcoming industrial and societal challenges.
 This conference aims to address global challenges through collaborative and innovative research infrastructures.